solana-foundation/developer-content/content/courses/connecting-to-offchain-data/verifiable-randomness-functions.md

 VRF Account during account creation.
 From there the program can consume the random data.

 You might be wondering how they get paid.
-In switchboard’s VRF implementation, you actually pay per request. // NEEDS more data
+In Switchboard’s VRF implementation, you actually pay per request.

 ### Requesting and Consuming VRF